 - 7.1 The Head of Finance is responsible for all arrangements with the Council's bankers.
-All arrangements for handling the Council's cash and fund balances must be approved by that postholder.
-The Treasury Management Strategy and Treasury Management Practices set out the arrangements to be followed in more detail. - 7.2 All instruments of payment, including cheques, BACS, CHAPS, etc, from any of the Council's accounts, and the proper custody thereof, are the responsibility of the Head of Finance. - 7.3 Cheques drawn on the Council's banking account must bear the facsimile signature of the Head of Finance or be signed by an officer authorised to do so by the Council.
-Cheques over £50,000 must bear a personal signature of two authorised bank signatories. - 7.4 Creditor payments by BACS exceeding £50,000 must be authorised individually by two bank signatories. - 7.4 The use of corporate credit cards or procurement/purchasing cards is restricted to staff who have been authorised by the Head of Finance and have been issued with guidelines/procedures and signed to confirm their understanding of them. - 7.5 The Head of Finance must ensure a prompt monthly reconciliation of the Council's bank accounts with its cash books. - 7.6 The Head of Finance shall compile annually a Treasury Management Strategy and Annual Investment Strategy for approval by the Executive and Council.
-The responsibilities for Treasury Management are set out in the Treasury Management Practices that form part of the Strategy. - 7.7 All day-to-day treasury management matters, including leasing and similar financing arrangements, are the responsibility of the Head of Finance under the terms of the Treasury Management Strategy.
-All borrowing, investment and other financing arrangements must be in the name of the Council. - 7.8 All Trust Funds held by the Council should, where legally possible, be in the name of the Council.
-Officers acting as trustees by virtue of their official position should deposit all securities and similar documents relating to the Trust under arrangements approved by the Head of Finance unless the Trust Deed provides otherwise.
+All arrangements for handling the Council's cash and fund balances require the approval of the Head of Finance.
+The Treasury Management Strategy and Treasury Management Practices set out the arrangements to be followed in more detail. - 7.2 All instruments of payment, including cheques, BACS, Fastpayments, CHAPS etc, from any of the Council's accounts, and the proper custody thereof, are the responsibility of the Head of Finance. - 7.3 Cheques drawn on the Council's banking account must bear the facsimile signature of the Head of Finance or be signed by an officer authorised to do so by the Council.
+Cheques for and over £50,000 must bear a personal signature of two authorised bank signatories. - 7.4 Creditor payments by BACS for £50,000 and over must be individually authorised by two bank signatories. - 7.4 The use of corporate procurement cards is restricted to staff who have been authorised by their Head of Service and have been issued with guidelines/procedures and signed to confirm their understanding of them. - 7.5 The Head of Finance must ensure a prompt monthly reconciliation of the Council's bank accounts with its cash books. - 7.6 The Head of Finance shall compile annually, a Treasury Management Strategy and Annual Investment Strategy for approval by the Executive and Council.
+The responsibilities for Treasury Management are set out in the Treasury Management Practices which from part of the Strategy. - 7.7 All day-to-day treasury management matters, including leasing and similar financing arrangements, are the responsibility of the Head of Finance under the terms of the Treasury Management Strategy.
+All borrowing, investment and other financing arrangements must be in the name of the Council. - 7.8 All Trust Funds held by the Council shall, where legally possible, be in the name of the Council.
+Officers acting as trustees by virtue of their official position shall deposit all securities and similar documents relating to the Trust under arrangements approved by the Head of Finance unless the Trust Deed provides otherwise.

-8 PETTY CASH
+8. PROCUREMENT CARDS AND PETTY CASH